 In all the strands of the story, the names, both forenames and surnames, echo each other – Tibor, Tomasz, Torrance, Tommy, Tarent, Trent and so on – and with the female characters there is always a similar variation on Melanie, Krystnya or Flo.
 They’re close, adjacent you could say.
 Are the characters in each time echoes of each other?
 Are the slightly varying details in the different parts of each time-strand adjacent too, or different memories?
 Or are they in parallel universes?

-Although the background to almost all the sections is war of one kind or another, grimly depicted, we must consider the unsaid running joke all the way through that is the Bermuda Triangle, and never more so than in the part of the novel located in the fiercely neutral island of Prachous, in the Dream Archipelago, where another magician will perform the Indian rope trick and a woman pilot will search for her lover.
-It’s like all the echoes from the other strands meet up here, wherever this ‘here’ actually is.
+Though the background to most of the sections is war of one kind or another, grimly depicted, we must consider the unsaid running joke all the way through that is the Bermuda Triangle.
+Never more so than in the part of the novel located in the fiercely neutral island of Prachous, in the Dream Archipelago—where another magician will perform the Indian rope trick and a woman pilot will search for her lover.
+The echoes from the other strands meet up here, wherever this ‘here’ actually is.